Abyss-Client/Abyss/README.md

 ![abyss_small](https://github.com/Abyss-Client/Abyss/assets/151081838/7b750e2c-16fd-4602-baaf-37651d6f576d)

 # Abyss
-This repo is used to proof that i dont rat anyone
+This repo is used to proof that i dont rat anyone.
-You dont need the Injector cause its bad just inject with Fate or idk.
+You dont need the Injector cause its bad, just inject with Fate or idk.
 Please star this. 🙏

 ## About the launcher
-Download the release/tag Loader this loader will auto download the latest github released Abyss dll into the following path:
+Download the release/tag Loader, this loader will auto download the latest github released Abyss dll into the following path:
-C:\Users\%USERNAME%\AppData\Roaming\.minecraft\libraries\Abyss.dll
+C:\Users\%USERNAME%\AppData\Roaming\.minecraft\libraries\Abyss.dll.

 ## About me ratting (fake news)
 Smellon just said that i should use his launcher, and it also made sense for me